ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: Post-Challenge Studies and Related Work

 An investigation of DA for the E2E solution which operates directly upon raw waveform inputs, named \emph{RawBoost}, was reported in~\cite{rawboost2022}.
 The approach is based upon the combination of linear and non-linear filtering in addition to signal-dependent and signal-independent additive noise.
-Investigation on DA techniques applied on anti-spoofing can be found in~\cite{dataaug_study_asvspoof2021,donas22,fathan22}.
+Investigation on DA techniques applied on anti-spoofing can be found in~\cite{dataaug_study_asvspoof2021,wav2vec_cnn_encoder_add2022,fathan22}.
 In these studies a number of approaches to DA have been used.
 Compression, codec and channel effect, bandwidth difference augmentation, as well as time- frequency-masking~\cite{specaugment}.
-All these studies confirmed that the robustness of spoofed audio detection is substantially improved when DA techniques are employed.
+All these studies indicated that the robustness of spoofed audio detection is substantially improved when DA techniques are employed.
+We accordingly provide additional studies with controlled experiments on various types of features, backends, training loss functions, and DA methods using one of the baseline systems for LA and DF in the supplementary material.
+The experiments follow the ones described in \cite{ssl_frontends_asvspoof2022}.

 Finally, other anti-spoofing / deepfake detection challenges and databases have emerged since 2021.
 The first \emph{audio deep synthesis detection} (ADD) challenge~\cite{add2022} was launched to evaluate the threat of low-quality and partially-spoofed audio~\cite{partialspoof} in order to address real-time and more challenging scenarios.
-The summary of the results indicates the fragility of synthesis detection model against lower quality and unseen fake audio, especially when partially-spoofed audio is presented.
+The summary of the results indicate the fragility of synthesis detection model against lower quality and unseen fake audio, especially when partially-spoofed audio is presented.
 The spoofing-aware speaker verification (SASV) challenge~\cite{Jung2022SASV}, which exploits the same ASVspoof 2019 LA source database as the ASVspoof 2021 LA evaluation, provides protocols for the design of not just CM solutions, as in the case of ASVspoof, but also ASV systems and alternative architectures for their combination.
 Three different metrics support the assessment of spoofing robustness, automatic speaker verification and combined, spoofing aware speaker verification.
 A summary of SASV results~\cite{Jung2022SASV} anticipates the significance of improving the reliability of both ASV and CM sub-systems, including the joint optimization schemes.